ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ![image](https://user-images.githubusercontent.com/84577967/175783551-9ba5d6ff-a7e9-41dc-8972-a77174a1bf4f.png)

-The user has no rights to list pods, so let's inspect authorization first
+It seems that the user does not have the necessary permissions to list pods, so let's inspect authorization first

 ![image](https://user-images.githubusercontent.com/84577967/175783621-a93738c1-3c71-4fe3-940e-5446b0d20336.png)

-Using the command below we can list all what our current user can do
+We can use the following command to see what our current user is authorized to do

 ```
 ./kubectl auth can-i --list